stephaneVercouillieBMID/slate/source/index.html.md

 ## Share Data

-If purpose of use is stated during the on-boarding process and consent is provided by the End-User during Authentication, Dend user data can be shared with your application.
+If purpose of use is stated during the on-boarding process and consent is provided by the End-User during Authentication, end user data can be shared with your application.

 ata is currently shared only during Login or Approval.
 Off-line access to User information is not authorised.